 Here are key metrics to keep close tabs on:

-• Conversion rate: Are you tracking app installations, online purchases, newsletter signups, or phone calls from ad extensions?
+- Conversion rate: Are you tracking app installations, online purchases, newsletter signups, or phone calls from ad extensions?
 Whatever conversions you aim to scale, be sure to track them in Google Analytics.
-P.S. — HawkSEM’s digital marketing experts are beasts at conversion rate optimization, so we’re here to help if GA feels too intimidating!
+P.S.
+HawkSEM’s digital marketing experts are beasts when it comes to conversion rate optimization, so we’re here to help if GA feels too intimidating.

 Check out our full guide on important PPC KPIs.
 And if things get too hectic?